Scan for viruses

 You can start scanning your computer anytime, in one of two ways:

-- from the BullGuard interface – using the (...) drop down from the Antivirus section and selecting an appropriate scanning profile
+- from the BullGuard interface – using the scan buttons from the HOME screen on the main screen or the scanning options in the Antivirus section

 - through the Scan with BullGuard option in the right click menu of each file, folder or drive (also known as a contextual menu scan